Engine Air Filter vs. Cabin Air Filter: Key Differences Explained

 • Reduced Power and Acceleration – Without receiving enough air, the engine won’t be able to produce enough horsepower, causing the acceleration to feel sluggish.

 • Engine Misfires – When there’s too much fuel and not enough air, the engine is likely to misfire and have trouble starting.
+Note that this would be an extreme case, like if you ran through heavy mud and it wound up in the air filter totally clogging the filter.

 • Illuminated Check Engine Light – A clogged engine air filter will prevent the engine from operating properly, which will eventually trigger the check engine light.